MechanisM/django-sense/README.md

 call stacks.

-The profile snapshots are also done by cProfile which means that multithreaded code ( gevent, psyco, eventlet ) may not be profile properly single cProfile is not threadsafe.
+The profile snapshots are also done by cProfile which means that multithreaded code ( gevent, psyco, eventlet ) may not profile properly since cProfile is not threadsafe.

 License:
 --------